 The bar cart styling was dismantled…again and now it sits until I get a few hours to play.

-My present project is figuring out how to “pop” my most recent estate sale score, the Rosenthal glasses (in the original boxes), in my great grandmother’s china cabinet.
-There’s 62 total and there’s 5 different sizes.
+My present project is figuring out how to “pop” my most recent estate sale score, the Rosenthal glasses (in the original boxes), in my great-grandmother’s china cabinet.
+There’s 62 total and there are 5 different sizes.
 They are so good, but that dark wood combo’d with the smokey base of the glass hides their beauty.
 I’m also figuring out the bottom shelf…BTDubs, what it is about bottom shelves that are so confusing to style?
 You’ll see my built-ins have the same bottom shelf issue.

 Even though my grandmother gave me this piece, I’m not really attached to this china cabinet, so painting it is totally an option.
 Yes, those are office folders lining it.
 Because paint is permanent, that’s just me just testing the waters.
 Next step baby step is painting poster board in different shades to see what works best.
 If it looks acceptable, I’ll probably just tape the poster board to line it.